 You can find the scientific and common names of fish in a list maintained by MPI.

-The requirements for fish names are given under the Animal Products (Specifications for Products Intended for Human Consumption) Notice 2004, and subsequent amendment notices.
+The requirements for fish names are given under the Animal Products Notice: Specifications for Products Intended for Human Consumption.

 Fish names – labelling requirements for export

 There are specific requirements for labelling fish and fish products intended for export.
-You can find out more about these on the Exporting seafood page of this section by using the link in the left-hand menu.
+You can find out more about these in Exporting seafood in the left hand menu.